explorers-club/explorers-club/README.md

 ## Core Stack and Patterns

 - supabase / postgres for database
-- supabase real-time for syncing game state
+- firebase for real-time syncing
 - react-three-fiber for 3D graphics
 - styled-components for styling
 - xstate for state management + actor pattern for sharing distributed real-time state